-Find ways to attract and engage more high school students to the services and programs provided through MOI.
+Find ways to attract and engage more high school students to the services and programs provided through the Mid-Continent Oceanographic Institute or MOI.

 Users for this project included high school students, their parents, high school educators, MOI staff and volunteers, and finally, donors to MOI.

 Mid-Continent Oceanographic Institute, or MOI (now 826 MSP), provides support to underserved K-12 students through creative writing instruction as well as after-school and in-school tutoring and homework help.